open-telemetry/semantic-conventions/docs/attributes-registry/host.md

 | `host.cpu.cache.l2.size` | int | The amount of level 2 memory cache available to the processor (in Bytes).  |`12288000` | ![Experimental](https://img.shields.io/badge/-experimental-blue) |
 |---|---|---|---|---|

+**[1]:** IPv4 Addresses MUST be specified in dotted-quad notation.
+IPv6 addresses MUST be specified in the [RFC 5952](https://www.rfc-editor.org/rfc/rfc5952.html) format.

+**[2]:** MAC Addresses MUST be represented in [IEEE RA hexadecimal form](https://standards.ieee.org/wp-content/uploads/import/documents/tutorials/eui.pdf): as hyphen-separated octets in uppercase hexadecimal form from most to least significant.

+**[3]:** [CPUID](https://wiki.osdev.org/CPUID) command returns the vendor ID string in EBX, EDX and ECX registers.
+Writing these to memory in this order results in a 12-character string.

 `host.arch` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.

 | Value  | Description | Stability |